Cimlah/definitely-not-a-rickroll/README.md

-# definitely-not-a-rickroll
+# Definitely not a Rickroll

-It's a joke.
+You can use [this link](https://new-project.cimlah.art) to make a joke on your mates.